mountaineerbr/shellChatGPT/README.md

 Adding a bat in the night sky.

-### 🔊 Audio Transcriptions / Translations
+### 🔊 Speech Transcriptions / Translations

-Generate transcription from audio file.
+Generate transcription from audio file speech.
 A prompt to guide the model's style is optional.
-The prompt should match the audio language:
+The prompt should match the speech language:

     chatgpt.sh -w path/to/audio.mp3